selwynpolit/d9book/book/setup_mac.md

 ```

 #### .gitconfig
 In your $HOME directory, create the .gitconfig file.
-Replace my name with yours and your email address
+Replace my name and email address with yours.

 ```
 # This is Git's per-user configuration file.